martin-ueding/multiimage/README.markdown

 This is a little script that generates a HTML page which combines all those images.
 A web browser starts at the top of the screen and is able to fit images to width of the window.

+## usage

+There are two ways to use this program.

+### single filename

+Call it with a single image file.
 It assumes that your images are numbered like this:

 	physik111-03-korrigiert+1.jpg
 	physik111-03-korrigiert+2.jpg